How to Choose the Right Path as a Sound Healer in a Growing and Unregulated Field

 Not all programs are designed the same.
 Some focus on a single instrument—like crystal bowls or tuning forks.
 Others are rooted in a specific lineage, spiritual approach, or cultural practice.
 These can be beautiful for deepening a specific skill set.

-But if you're looking to become a sound healing practitioner—someone who can confidently work with a variety of tools, in various settings, and adapt to different audiences—look for a program that teaches a full framework, not just an instrument technique.
+However, if you're looking to become a sound healing practitioner—someone who can confidently work with a variety of tools, in various settings, and adapt to different audiences—look for a program that teaches a full framework, not just an instrument technique.

 You want a foundation that gives you: